Fool’s Gold: A Reflection on Religious Bureaucracy

 Merit For Sale

-The same monk who told me to leave also tried to teach me, as if it were settled doctrine, that feeding a single monk once outweighs feeding fifty ordinary people every day for fifty years, with tiers and multipliers stacked on top depending on the monk’s seniority, a whole hidden economy of merit.
+Nalaka, the same monk who told me to leave, also tried to teach me, as if it were settled doctrine, that feeding a single monk once outweighs feeding fifty ordinary people every day for fifty years.
+He believed the multiplier was a thousandfold, compounding with each level of a monk’s seniority, and he told newcomers plainly that feeding the monks was the highest merit they could earn in this life.
+A whole hidden economy of merit, with tiers and prices, as if devotion could be metered.

 This isn’t what the Velama Sutta teaches.
 That sutta’s actual arc moves from grand material giving, upward through feeding the virtuous, taking refuge, keeping the precepts, and ends by saying a single moment of loving-kindness, or true insight into impermanence, outweighs all of it.
 The point was never to find the rarest recipient.
 The point was the purity of the heart doing the giving.